shakofa/E-Commerce-Back-End--ORM/README.md

 ## Usage
 Before running to start, create your database on MySQL first.
 Then, use the file .env.EXAMPLE to create your .env with your database name, user name, and password.
 Next, run on your command line npm run seed to seed data to your database so that you can test your routes.

-There are four mpdels in this repo that create the foloowing tables:
+There are four mpdels in this repo that create the following tables:
 * Category
 * Product
 * Tag